measty/tiatoolbox/README.md

 ### colormaps/colouring by score:

 You can select the property that will be used to colour annotations in the colour_prop box.
-The corresponding property should be either categorical (strings or ints), in which case a dict-based colour mapping will be used, or a float between 0-1 in which case a matplotlib colourmap will be applied.
+The corresponding property should be either categorical (strings or ints), in which case a dict-based colour mapping should be used, or a float between 0-1 in which case a matplotlib colourmap should be applied.
 There is also the option for the special case 'color' to be used - if your annotations have a property called color, this will be assumed to be an rgb value for each annotation which will be used directly without any mapping.

 Once you have selected a slide with the slide dropdown, you can add any number of overlays by repeatedly choosing files containing overlays from the overlay drop menu.
 They will be put on there as separate layers.
 In the case of segmentations, if your segmentations have the 'type' property as one of their properties, this can additionally be used to show/hide annotations of that specific type.
 Colors can be individually selected for each type also if the randomly-generated colour scheme is not suitable.